thomasrooth/thomasrooth.github.io/_posts/2023-05-22-Natural Language Processing.md

 - Triaging inbound emails

-# Hugging Face Model Hub
+### Hugging Face Model Hub
-The hugging face model hub contains a variety of pretrained models that are NLP specific.
+The [Hugging Face](https://huggingface.co/) model hub contains a variety of pretrained models that are NLP specific.
 You can find a pretrained model for the specific document that you are dealing with.

 Tokenisation breaks the document into words (but not really words).
 - uncommon words split into small chunks